-Your soup-to-nuts guide to how to store everything in your kitchen.
+Here's how to store dishes and other items in your kitchen.

 There are two options for storing baking sheets.

-1. If you have enough height in your lower kitchen cabinets, store them upright.
+If you have enough height in your lower kitchen cabinets, store them upright.
 This means storing them on their side to maximize space in your cabinet or pantry.
 A few options are a tray divider or a rack.

-2. You can also store them on top of each other in the pantry which will make them harder to retrieve, but easier to put away and keep out of sight.
+You can also store them on top of each other in the pantry, which will make them harder to retrieve, but easier to put away and keep out of sight.

-Hands down the best way to store these heavy items is in the lower kitchen cabinets.
-You can either nest them together with the pot lids removed, or you can store them with the lids on lined up next to each other.
+The best way to store these heavy items is in the lower kitchen cabinets.
+You can either nest them together with the lids removed, or you can store them with the lids on, lined up next to each other.

 The third option is to use roll-out storage like a drawer or cabinet.
-This makes it easier to grab an individual dish because you can visualize the entire cabinet drawer.Continue to 5 of 26 below.
+This makes it easier to grab an individual dish because you can visualize the entire cabinet drawer.Continue to 5 of 24 below.

 Sort your cookbooks into two piles: frequently used and rarely used.
 Store the frequently used cookbooks on a kitchen shelf or in a cabinet so you can easily retrieve them.
 The others can go on a bookcase outside of the kitchen.
 Just make sure you know where they are, meaning, keep cookbooks together so you're not hunting and pecking for them when it's time to cook Thanksgiving dinner.